-One obstacle to all of the above is that consumers have yet to completely warm up to the idea of telematics devices tracking them whenever they hop into their cars.
+One obstacle to all of the above is that consumers have yet to completely warm up to the idea of telematics devices tracking them.

 A survey was conducted by the Deloitte Center for Financial Services in January 2014.
-It found that just under half of the overall driving population in the United States currently aren't open to having their driving monitored under any circumstances.
+It found that just under half the driving population in the United States aren't open to having their driving monitored under any circumstances.